 If you still aren’t sure about water filters vs reverse osmosis systems, you may consider a combination of both.
 In this situation, you would use a pure water filter using activated carbon installed where tap water is piped into your house, as well as a reverse-osmosis system to provide drinking water at your sink faucet.
 Alternatively, many of Rayne’s RO systems integrate pre- and post-filtration processes using activated carbon, which removes many of the contaminants that aren’t removed during reverse osmosis.
 You now may be wondering “How much do water filters cost?”.

-Weighing the advantages and differences between water filters vs reverse osmosis system can be confusing at first.
+Weighing the advantages and differences between a water filter vs RO system can be confusing at first.
 With water filters, water passes through one or more physical filtration media to reduce the number of contaminants.
 Typically these systems rely on granulated activated carbon, which has an enormous surface area that allows it to trap contaminants.
 Activated carbon filters are excellent at reducing organic compounds and chemicals in water, and reducing the bad taste and odor in tap water.

-If you aren’t sure which type of filtration system is right for you, consider having your water tested by one of our professional staff at Rayne.
-A water test can tell you which contaminants are in your tap water.
+Still curious whether to choose a reverse osmosis water filter or a pure water filter?
+If you aren’t sure which type of filtration system is right for you, consider having your water tested by one of our professional staff at Rayne Water.
+Water testing can tell you which contaminants are in your tap water supply.
 This can help guide you towards the system that will be most effective for your particular needs to give you gallons of purified water every day.
 To schedule a water test, please contact Rayne Water today.